Registration & Fees

 Instead of pulling into camp, we are partnering with the Crystal Grand Music Theatre to use their parking lot as a staging area.
 Families will be asked to arrive there in their check-in window and a staff member will provide directions.
 Once families are sent into camp, the camper will undergo their first health screening, a nurse will collect any medications not sent through J Drugs, and their bags will be sorted and taken to their village.
 Family members are asked to stay in their car the entire time.
 A bathroom for families will not be available.

-Bussing: For the way to camp, we are only using two bus sites- Northbrook (Northbrook Court) and Skokie (Old Orchard).
+Bussing: For the way to camp, we are only using one bus site- Skokie (Old Orchard).
 We will assign pods to bus sites and times for departure.
 That means families are unable to request a specific site, as we need to keep pods together.
-Departure times will be staggered both by time, with 90 minutes between departures, and by bus site.
+Departure times will be staggered with 90 minutes between departures.

-- Luggage Loading & Bus Boarding– Camper will gather at their assigned bus and any excess baggage will be stowed under the bus.
-Once their entire pod is there, staff will provide campers with an antibacterial wipe and the pod assigned to the back of the bus will be permitted to board and instructed to wipe down their seating area thoroughly.
-Once the rear pod has boarded, 1 staff member will load in any gear being stored in the empty row(s), and then the front pod will board in a similar fashion.
-There will be at least 1 row of empty seats at the front to provide maximum space between the bus driver and the campers and staff.
+Luggage Loading & Bus Boarding– Camper will gather at their assigned bus and any excess baggage will be stowed under the bus.
+Once their entire pod is there, staff will provide campers with an antibacterial wipe and the pods will be directed to board, wipe down their areas, and sit accordingly.

 Out of State Campers (Flights)– We are proud to serve campers from all over the country and world.
 As we are beginning camp in our pods, all transportation is being done by pod.
 Because we cannot transport campers from the airport by pod, we are not offering transportation to camp from the airport.
 Instead, we are asking families to either arrive a day early and bring their camper to the assigned bus site or arrange for a friend or family member to bring their camper to the assigned bus site.
 Families coming from outside of the Midwest will receive a specific email with detailed instructions.